 That’s not the case with the steam cleaning where mainly pressurised hot water is used.
 The moisture penetrates deep into the carpet’s fabric to loosen up the dirt and contaminants.
 Although the water is then extracted up to 95%, the carpet remains a little bit wet.
 When left on its own, a carpet will normally take between 3 and 6 hours to dry completely.
 This time can be significantly reduced if there is lower humidity, higher temperature and fresh air accessing the room.

 Factors that affect how long your carpets will need to dry:

-- The type of cleaning technique – As we clarified above, the cleaning method is a major factor when it comes to the carpet’s drying time.
-Still, don’t skip on a hot water extraction cleaning just because of the drying time.
-This a great way to disinfect not only the carpet’s surface but also what’s beneath it.
-Dry cleaning does not provide the same deep sanitation effect and could be qualified as a refreshing procedure.
+The type of cleaning technique – As we clarified above, the cleaning method is a significant factor in the carpet’s drying time.
+Still, don’t miss out on hot water extraction cleaning just because of the drying time—it is a great way to disinfect the carpet’s surface and what’s beneath it.
+As for dry cleaning – it does not provide the same profound sanitation effect, but it’s an effective restorative procedure nonetheless.

 How can you make a carpet dry faster